Nona9614/spreadsheet-light/README.md

 // In this function you can use it to create safe strings
-// that can be parsed easily on any CSV libary const string = format.toSafeString('\r\n",'); // '"\r\n\"\","'
+// that can be parsed easily on any CSV libary
+// The library already uses this internally so be carefull where you use this
+// any `SerializableInput` does not need it on the `toString` method as it managed this way already
+// The best use case for this is when you have your own algorithm that transforms
+// `ValueData` into CSV `string` const string = format.toSafeString('\r\n",'); // '"\r\n\"\","'

 // In this function you can evaluate if some string is a Quote string